Ninjin89/v3todos/feature-backlog-checklist.md

 ## Open

 - [] **Drawing Logic** maybe move it to core so it can be used by all coming mods again.
-- [] **Item-Search** Opening Item-Search and zone-editor can cause zones to draw on Item-Serch - needs fix.
+- [] **Item-Search** Opening Item-Search and zone-editor can cause zones to draw on Item-Serch - needs fix, maybe make a own map window not shared with zone editor.

 ### Admin Menu